umeenukrishnan/documentation/README.md

 ### Prerequisites

 To follow along with the examples, you need to install below packages into your system.

+*Note: If have installed updated versions of below packages, please ignore the following steps*

 * [Anaconda](https://www.anaconda.com/)
 * [Docker](https://www.docker.com/products/docker-desktop)